slashinfty/nocra-electron-ts/README.md

 A non-CRA boilerplate for an Electron app with React, TypeScript, and Webpack

-*Why?* Too much going on under the hood with `create-react-app`, so things have been stripped down to allow for more freedom.
+**Why?** Too much going on under the hood with `create-react-app`, so things have been stripped down to allow for more freedom.

 ## Setting Up
-* [Download](https://github.com/slashinfty/nocra-electron-ts/zipball/main/) and unzip the latest release
+* [Download](https://github.com/slashinfty/nocra-electron-ts/archive/refs/heads/main.zip) and unzip the latest release
-* Enter the extracted folder and initiate the project with `npm init`
+* Rename the folder, then enter it and initiate the project with `npm init`
 * Install dependencies

 ```